ElijahCuff/EpicList/README.md

 # EpicList
 The password list of legends

-> Extensive Password List Collection's, Joined - Sorted and Removed Duplicates from over 15 Cyber Security Password Lists and Database Breaches.
+> Extensive Password List Collection's, Joined - Sorted and Cleaned from Duplicates - over 15 Cyber Security Password Lists and Database Breaches.

 Including Lists from the "SecList" and many others.